3choff/dictate/README.md

 3.  **Speak:** Dictate your text.
 4.  **Stop Recording:** Press `Ctrl+Shift+H` again to stop recording.
 You will hear a "clack" sound.
 5.  **Text Insertion:** The transcribed text will automatically be pasted into your currently active application.
+   * Groq: Speak, pause ~1s to emit a segment; text is inserted per segment.
+   * Deepgram: Inserts finalized phrases as they arrive in streaming mode.

 ### Settings